Kyle Makaric – Head Coach

 Stéphane Levere – Goalie Coach

-Stéphane Levere joined the Ottawa Jr. Senators as goaltending coach seven years ago.
+Stéphane Levere joined the Ottawa Jr. Senators as goaltending coach eight years ago.
 Under his watch, all of Ottawa’s starters have moved on to a higher level, whether it be at the NCAA level or USports.

 The Embrun resident, who is a gym teacher at École secondaire catholique Casselman, also coaches high school volleyball and is responsible for his school’s Special Olympics program.